gsa-oes/office-of-evaluation-sciences/_projects/2113B-ERA-equity.md

 ## What were the key findings?
 - Extremely low income renters were overrepresented: at 64%, their share of the recipient population was twice their share of the eligible population.
-- Black renters were strongly overrepresented among recipients of ERA – their share of the recipient population was 21-22 percentage points higher than their share of the eligible population
+- Black renters were strongly overrepresented among recipients of ERA – their share of the recipient population was 21-22 percentage points higher than their share of the eligible population.
 - The share of recipients who identify as women was 14-15 percentage points higher than their share of eligible renters.
 - Renters who identify as AIAN, Pacific Islander, or Hawaiian Native were overrepresented.
 - Consistent with other benefits programs, Asian renters were underrepresented among recipients of ERA.